6 Fertility Exercises to Support Your Reproductive Health

 Section Summary: Six beneficial exercises for fertility include walking, yoga, swimming, cycling (for women), Pilates, and light weight training — all offering cardiovascular benefits and improved blood circulation at low-to-moderate intensity.
 Research suggests that follicular blood flow may correlate with reproductive outcomes, making circulation-boosting activities particularly valuable during preconception.

-When choosing exercises to support fertility, opt for activities that boost your heart rate and enhance blood circulation.
+When it comes to choosing fertility-friendly exercises, the key is finding activities that get your heart rate up and improve blood circulation — without pushing your body into overdrive.
+Why does circulation matter so much?
 Research suggests that follicular blood flow6 may be correlated with reproductive outcomes in women, and reduced blood flow7 has been associated with unexplained infertility.
-By getting your blood flowing with exercise, you're supporting essential circulation to your reproductive system.
+So by simply getting your blood flowing through movement, you're supporting essential circulation to your reproductive system.

 1. Walking